 NFT Scams: What is it?
 How to Avoid Them?

 The billion-dollar NFT industry has everyone intrigued.
 In 2021, NFT sales hit an astonishing USD 24.9 billion.
 It’s a significant rise from USD 94.9 million the year before.
-As the popularity of tokenized digital assets sweeps the crypto world, investors need to be cautious about their NFT investments.
+As the popularity of tokenized digital assets sweeps the crypto world, investors need to be cautious about their investments from NFT scams.

 Recently, there have been multiple instances of fraud where scammers have stolen millions of dollars from unsuspecting investors.
 The NFT community and market have encountered a growing number of scams and phishing incidents.
 Factors like lack of regulations and limited information have fueled rampant scams and fraudulent practices.